 Fizzy water.
-I don’t drink any fizzy drinks since I got addicted to them at uni, so it’s fizzy water with some lemon or elderflower if i am feeling wild.
+I don’t drink any fizzy drinks since I got addicted to them at uni and my dentist had very firm words with me, so it’s fizzy water with some lemon or elderflower if i am feeling wild.

 Dairy free milks!
-I don’t always make my own (shame on me), my favourite is almond, but i also like the oat milk, and a bit of coconut milk for my porridge and soaked oats.
+I don’t make my own (I am busy and don’t have time to milk an almond), my favourite is almond, but i also like the oat milk, and a bit of coconut milk for my porridge and soaked oats.
 Rooibos tea (red bush) with almond milk is one of the best things ever

 Door done, lets have a look at the inside…

 Tinned coconut milk.
 I always keep it in the fridge so that it sets nice and firm and i can make my instant chocolate mousse at a moments notice.